3-Way Solenoid Valves: Parts and Manufacturing Process

 Seal Material

-Ethylene propylene diene monomer (EPDM) rubber, nitrile butadiene rubber (NBR), and fluoroelastomer are three types of seal or diaphragm materials that can be used depending on the chemical properties and temperature of the media.
-However, seals can obstruct the flow of media and may pose risks, particularly if the media is intended for consumption.
+Seal materials such as ethylene propylene diene monomer (EPDM) rubber, nitrile butadiene rubber (NBR), and fluoroelastomer vary based on the media’s chemical properties and temperature.
+Seals can hinder fluid flow and pose risks, especially when media are intended for consumption.

 Operating Time